rybafish/rybafish.github.io/about.md

 ---
-title: About RybaFish Charts
+title: best SAP HANA monitoring tool
 ---

-[RybaFish Charts](/) is an open source cross-platform software for monitoring of SAP HANA DB.
-RybaFish is not affiliated with SAP.
-It provides HANA load graph functionay for multi-tenant installations.
+[RybaFish Charts](/) is an independent, open-source solution for SAP HANA DB monitoring, operating without affiliation to SAP.
+It delivers SAP HANA load graph capabilities optimized for both multi-tenant and scale-out environments.
+It also provides quite powerful [SQL-console](/sqlconsole).

 ~~Only one installation can be monitored~~: connection to two or more servers in parallel was not supported before 0.95 Ishkhan which has experimental support of multiple data provisers (HANA/non-HANA).
-Anyway, several SQL consoles were always supported.
+Multiple SQL consoles were always supported.

 ## Key Features
 * Multitenant HANA MDC Support